How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Performance-Based Analysis

-Our results here provide the following insights: \begin{enumerate} \item \textbf{Unlearning excels on overparameterized models.} Overparameterized models (denoted by green or yellow colored markers) are closer to the ideal corner of the diagram, where both generalization and achieving the unlearning goal are best.
+\textbf{Unlearning excels on overparameterized models.} Overparameterized models (denoted by orange-border-lined or orange-filled markers) are usually closer to the ideal corner of the diagram, where both generalization and achieving the unlearning goal are best.
+Some of the unlearning methods may have a more noticeable variance in their privacy (MIA score) of overparameterized models, but even then there are overparameterized models that achieve the best performance in the diagram.